extreal-dev/Extreal.Integration.Multiplay/Samples~/MVS/README.md

 ## Installation

-- Install packages that the sample depends on.
+- Install packages that the sample depends on from Package Manager.
   - Unity.Collections
   - Unity.InputSystem
   - Cinemachine